uptrace/uptrace-go/extra/otelzap/README.md

 ## Usage

-You need to create a `otelzap.Logger` that wraps a `zap.Logger` and provides context-aware logging API.
+You need to create a `otelzap.Logger` that wraps a `zap.Logger` and accepts [context](https://docs.uptrace.dev/guide/go.html#context) to propage the active span.

 ```go
 import (